 In New Jersey, it is unlawful to possess, sell, or intend to sell controlled substances like heroin, cocaine, ecstasy, marijuana, methamphetamines, and prescription drugs for which a person does not have a prescription.
 A person who does any of the above may be criminally prosecuted for possessing drugs or drug paraphernalia, selling drugs, or intent to distribute drugs.
 In some circumstances, a person may even be charged with more serious crimes such as drug trafficking or conspiring to sell a controlled substance.
 A person convicted of any of these crimes faces prison time, fines, and a permanent criminal record.

 If you or a loved one has been charged with a drug-related offense in New Jersey, retaining an attorney to defend you is essential to avoid the life-changing consequences that arise from a drug conviction.
-Adam H. Rosenblum of the Rosenblum Law Firm is a skilled criminal defense attorney with experience fighting drug charges in New Jersey.
+Adam H. Rosenblum of Rosenblum Law is a skilled criminal defense attorney with experience fighting drug charges in New Jersey.
 Call 1-888-815-3649 today for a free consultation about your case.